jsoref/pdns/pdns/recursordist/docs/settings.rst

 ------------------------
 .. versionadded:: 4.2.0

-- List of Domain Names, comma separated
+- List of Domain Names, comma-separated
 - Example: xyz.com, abc.com

 This setting is a list of all domains (and implicitly all subdomains)